TheMaxmillanRies/CenterTrack/README.md

 | 0.4 | 63.6% | 4.7% | 29.3% | 2.4% |
 | 0.5 | 65.1% | 5.5% | 27.5% | 1.9% |

 Observing the table, we could not find a specific pattern which suggests that the 𝜏 thresholds truly reduces the propagation of false positive detections.
+The same observation can be seen in the number changes of the MOTA and false negatives.
+The results of this group of experiments can also be explained by the differnece in epoch count and small batch sizes ( 8 vs 32 ).

+As we couldn't run the expriments with higher epoch count and batch sizes, we can't say for sure that this trend of semi-random values will happen again in another experiment setting.
+Therefore, we conclude that these experiments are not representative of the performance of CenterTrack and need more investigation to be able to find an optimal value and reach numbers similar to the ones reported on the paper.

 ----